pymumu/smartdns/en/docs/config/ip-set.md

   - toc
 ---

-# Using IP Address Sets
+# Using IP Address Set

 To facilitate the configuration of IP addresses according to sets, for configurations that use `ip/subnet`, IP address sets can be specified for easy maintenance.
 The specific method is as follows: